Engineering

 3 credits

-Prerequisite: PHYS106 (C or better) and MATH122 (C or better), or score of 9 on math placement test
+Prerequisite: PHYS106 (C or better), and MATH122 (C or better) or Math Placement Test score of 9 or higher

 Corequisite: None